RuanKlein/infinality-debian-package/README.md

 # Infinality package for Debian

-This repo is a fork of [Xiao-Long Chen](https://github.com/chenxiaolong)'s [repo](https://github.com/chenxiaolong/Debian-Packages), only to add installation instruction.
+This repo is a fork of [Andrew Gunnerson](https://github.com/chenxiaolong)'s [repo](https://github.com/chenxiaolong/Debian-Packages), only to add installation instruction.